Manideepreddymiriyala/Terrorist_gname/README.md

 Evaluation metric used is Accuracy and roc-auc score for each class to show how the model is performing in predicting the classes.

 Due to Memory constraints,I am unable to run GridsearchCV on Randomforest parameters.
 Similarly, I couldn't run XGboost aswell.But, XGboost would have improved the score.

+Improvements in mind to execute in future:

+Model Validation:

+Divide the dataset into train,validation and test sets so that I can validate on validation set and predict on test set.

+Ensembling:

+Use ensembling methods like stacking to improvise and make a robust prediction.